AlinNitu/3ym-testcafe/README.md

 b. run the entire suite with the command **npm test**;
 The suite is configured to run on chrome but you can edit or add more browsers in *testcafe.config.js*;

+### !!! the website it was created for is not available anymore.
+This can be easily adapted for other websites by updating the base url, credentials and the page elements selectors